xo-source/pneumonia-xray-detector/README.md

 It can be used to detect an xray image

 This app was already trained.
-The folder of model\xray_model.pth contains the training data.
+The folder of model2\xray_model.pth (The Link) contains the training data.

 This model can be trained and evaluated.
 However, its commented out.